 Being located at the northern tip of the island makes it nice and easy to get to Mnemba Island where you can expect to swim with dolphins and huge amounts of pretty fish.

 Riu Palace can arrange for a short boat tour from the beach which takes around 25 minutes to reach Mnemba Island.
 The cost for this is $140 for around 4 hours on a small boat with a cover for shade.

-We have swam with dolphins on several occasions around the world, but the dolphins of Zanzibar were different to those we had experienced before.
+We have swam with dolphins on several occasions around the world, but the dolphins of Zanzibar were different from those we had experienced before.

 Firstly, they popped up when we were not expecting them!

-Secondly, they hung around with us for a lot longer than most, almost being playful and curious which is fairly rare for wild dolphins encounters.
+Secondly, they hung around with us for a lot longer than most, almost being playful and curious which is fairly rare for wild dolphin encounters.

 Even if you have been lucky enough to swim with them before, you must try it again when visiting Zanzibar!

 Pros and Cons of staying at Riu Palace Zanzibar